 How to create an email signature in Gmail

 Gmail makes configuring signatures a breeze.
 Just click the gear icon in the Gmail toolbar, then choose Settings in the dropdown menu.
 The new window will open in the General tab.
 Scroll down to find the empty email signature box ready to be filled.
 In the case of you having multiple accounts, you’ll see an option to select a particular one as well.

 You can use the empty box to easily create your email signature.
 Add text, images, links, quotes, etc. You can even include an image of your on-paper signature.
 To disable a signature, simply click No Signature and then Save Changes.

 It’s better to keep email signatures short and sweet.
 Not more than four lines of text, preferably.
 Gmail, by default, includes the signature separator, so you don't have to worry about that.
 And you can always modify your email signature manually before sending an email.

-How to create an email signature in Apple Mail
+How to make an email signature in Apple Mail

 Adding your signature in Apple Mail is just as easy.
 Just go to Preferences and find the Signatures tab.
 Click the plus icon and type in the signature you like.
 Make sure to select which email account you want to associate the signature with if you have more than one inbox.